How to spot a true vegan sneaker?

 | OEKO-TEX Standard 100 | Absence of harmful substances.
 This label guarantees that the textiles used in the product do not contain substances harmful to human health. |

-💡 Pro tip: Before buying, always check for certifications on the brand's website or product label.
+💡 Pro tip: Before purchasing, always check the certifications on the brand's website or the product label.

 Are vegan sneakers always eco-friendly?

-While vegan sneakers are designed to avoid the use of animal products, this does not necessarily mean they are always eco-friendly.
+Although vegan sneakers are designed to avoid the use of animal products, this does not necessarily mean that they are always eco-friendly.

 • Materials used - some vegan sneakers may be made from synthetic materials, such as polyurethane or PU, which have a high environmental impact due to their petrochemical production.
 It is therefore important to check the materials.

 • Working conditions - fashion ethics are not limited to animal protection.
-Working conditions in manufacturing plants must also be fair and transparent.
+Working conditions in production factories must also be fair and transparent.
 Ensure that brands adhere to ethical standards, whether in Asia, Africa, Europe, or South America.

-• Sneaker durability- vegan sneakers that use bio-based materials, such as cactus or apple leather, tend to have a reduced environmental impact, especially if they are designed to last.
+• Durability of sneakers - vegan sneakers that use bio-based materials, such as cactus or apple leather, tend to have a reduced environmental impact, especially if they are designed to last.

 • Ethical production - the durability and environmental impact of a sneaker also depend on its production.
-Brands committed to responsible manufacturing practices seek to reduce CO2 emissions and use eco-friendly tanning methods.
-For example, ME.LAND sources materials within 20 to 50 km of its manufacturing workshop to significantly reduce its carbon footprint.
+Brands committed to responsible manufacturing practices seek to reduce CO2 emissions and use ecological tanning methods.
+For example, ME.LAND works with materials sourced within 20 to 50 km of its manufacturing workshop to significantly reduce its carbon footprint.

-What materials should you avoid in shoes to ensure they are vegan?
+What materials to avoid in shoes to ensure they are vegan?

-To ensure your sneakers are truly vegan, you need to be aware of these common materials that can compromise their status, and absolutely avoid them.
+To ensure your sneakers are truly vegan, it's necessary to know these common materials that can compromise their status, and avoid them absolutely

 Animal-derived materials to avoid